DFHack/dfhack/docs/Compile.rst

     and choose Open As Administrator.

 * Paste in the Chocolatey install command, hit enter, and follow all prompts
-* Close your Admin cmd.exe window, and open another Admin cmd.exe window
+* Close this cmd.exe window and open another Admin cmd.exe in the same way
 * Run the following command::

     choco install git cmake strawberryperl -y

 * Close the Admin cmd.exe window; you're done!

-You can now use all of the above commands from any future cmd.exe window, and it does not need to be elevated (Admin).
+You can now use all of the above commands from any future cmd.exe window.
+You only need Admin/elevated cmd.exe for running choco install commands;
+for all other purposes, including compiling DFHack, you should use a normal cmd.exe.

 **NOTE**: the above assumes you have none of Git, cmake and StrawberryPerl already installed.
-If you do have one, you may want to remove that entry from the install command listed above.
+If you do have one, you may want to remove that entry from the install command listed above - or, better, uninstall the copy you have now and re-install via Chocolatey, so that it can manage that program in future.

 Additional dependencies: installing manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~